laperezmu/api-usuarios/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Open terminal at the directory of the project:
+Open a terminal at the directory of the project:

 1. Make migrate
   ```sh